accesscode-2-2/Exercises/week-0_variables_types_conditionals.md

 - Write a program that asks the user to type 2 integers A and B and exchange the value of A and B.

-- write a program that takes two numbers as inputs and returns the largest of them.
+- Write a program that takes two numbers as inputs and returns the largest of them.

 - Write a program which asks for a student's score.
 Score is a number from 0-100.
 Your program should translate the number     score into a letter grade and then output the letter grade to the console according to the following criteria: